PedlarGames/pedlargames-content/content/games/published/stonehenge/index.md

 Stonehenge was built in several phases over many centuries, so it's difficult to create a true representation of how it looked at any one time.
 This version is as close as I could get to how it might have appeared around 2400 BC, before many of the stones fell or were removed (the latter part of the third phase of construction).
 This is when the monument was likely at its most complete, with the full set of the iconic sandstone sarsens and lintels in place.

 The Altar Stone today lies flat under a fallen sarsen from the Great Trilithon, but it's possible that it was originally upright to catch the sunset in midwinter.
-I rather like that idea, so in this recreation, I've placed it standing upright.
+I rather like that idea, so in this recreation I've placed it standing upright.
 Very recently it was discovered that the Altar Stone may have been brought all the way from north-east Scotland, a distance of some 430 miles (690 km).

 ### Astronomical Alignments